DanielE-J/Pancake-palace/README.md

 ### User Goals

-* Finding a restaurant that offers a nice atmosphere and good food.
+* Finding a restaurant that offers a welcoming atmosphere and good food.
 * Find information about the restaurant.
 * Find the location of the restaurant.

 ### Site Owner Goals

 * Increase the number of customers.
-* Promote the business.
 * Provide a way for new and existing customers to contact the buissnes.
-* Provide essential information about the business to customers.
+* Provide information about the business to customers.

 ## User Experience